Wings of Fancy Live Butterfly & Caterpillar Exhibit

 Brookside Gardens is happy to announce the return of its premier Wings of Fancy Live Butterfly and Caterpillar Exhibit.
 The seasonal display features hundreds of live butterflies from all over the world.
 Families, students, nature lovers, and everyone in between can get an up close experience of these brilliant butterflies from North America, Costa Rica, Africa and Asia as they soar among colorful flowers.
 Visitors can learn about their amazing metamorphosis, the important role butterflies play in having healthy ecosystems, and how to ensure these beautiful insects thrive in our own gardens.
 Please see below for important visitor information, opportunities to learn (for both kids and adults), and ways to become involved in the Exhibit.

 Purchasing Tickets: Tickets may be purchased at the Visitors Center or at the Conservatory gift shops.
 Tickets are good for re-entry to the exhibit throughout the day of purchase.
 Tickets must be purchased by 4 pm for that day’s entry.
-Frequent Visitor Passes also available for use througout the duration of the Exhibit (see below).
+Frequent Visitor Passes also available for use throughout the duration of the Exhibit (see below).

 Parking: Parking is available at the Conservatory (39 spots).
 Parking may be limited due to ongoing construction activities.
 Please click here for parking alternatives and more information on the Garden Gateway project.
 Buses may drop off visitors at the Conservatory, but may not park in the Conservatory lot due to space limitations.
 Buses may park at the Visitors Cenhter ( first come- first served) or off-site and return to the Conservatory to pick up visitors at a designated time.
 Some groups elect to be dropped off at the conservatory and walk to the visitors center for pick up.

 Accessibility: Children 2 and under are admitted free.
 However, we are not able to accommodate strollers in the Exhibit.
 The Exhibit is wheelchair accessible.